Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

 #Fisking "Why Bitcoin Matters"

->The network can stay partitioned longer than you can wait before irrevocably handing over the keys to your Maserati

 In early 2014
 [Marc Andreesen wrote a blog post][Andreesen-Why-Bitcoin-Matters] arguing that Bitcoin is a pivotal technology for financial